F.A.Q.

 What happens if the Euro rate goes down?
 Could we get a refund for the difference?

 No. Most of the risk with the Euro is on the tour company.
 The biggest risk in a tour business is most the expenses in Euros.
 All the lodging, ground transportation, meals, entrance fees and even airfare is affected by the cost of the Euro.
-When the Euro goes up, the tour company loses.
+When the Euro goes up, the tour company has higher costs.
 If the Euro goes down and US dollars have already been moved into Euros, the tour company loses again.
 Tour companies needs to estimate what the Euro will be two to three years ahead of time and calculate a fair price for the tour brochure.
 There is no intention to gain on the exchange rate.
 It becomes too complicated to start with refunds should the Euro drop to the USD.
 Tour companies are not in the futures business for others to profit with no risk.
+That being said, the tour companies are taking the risk of less profit when the Euro goes up and still are responsible for all payment obligations.
 The price of the tour is based on a fair price for services received.
 There is a built in surcharge just in case the Euro goes above a certain amount because a tour company cannot afford to pay for ones vacation if the Euro goes much higher than predicted.
 If that should happen, billing everyone that has not paid in full before that time becomes a real headache.
 No one likes an added on cost once the price is set.
 If someone wants to win with the cost of the Euro, then they can speculate by buying Euros when they think it is low and they will save when they use them in Germany.
 But if the Euro goes up to the USD, they lose.
 If we knew what the Euro was going to do in the future, we’d all become rich.

 Arrival In Munich